Indian Leader Takes The U.S. By Storm

 The trip generated controversy.
 A brouhaha arose over the quality of Indian pharmaceuticals sold in Africa, and activists and industry traded barbs regarding India’s attitude toward intellectual property.
 But most India watchers judged the trip, which ended on Sept.
 30, to be a success.

 The huge attention Modi attracted and the warm reception he got at the White House were the highlights of the journey, according to Yusuf K. Hamied, chairman of Cipla, a leading Indian producer of generic pharmaceuticals.
 “The prime minister put on a fantastic show,” he said.
-The U.S. has had a tendency to bully India, but Hamied now expects it will ease.
+The U.S. has had a tendency to bully India, Hamied said, but he now expects it will ease.

 But the quality of the pharmaceuticals that India exports to developing countries is questionable, according to a study just published by the National Bureau of Economic Research, a nonprofit research organization.
 “Drug quality is inferior among drugs purchased inside African countries compared to those purchased inside India or middle-income countries,” the study authors claim.